BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/README.md

+Final SM Overview:

-Beauti-Beast trees were created using the Beauti and Beast programs.
+- Beauti-Beast trees were created using the Beauti and Beast programs.
 It shows the data created from the supermatrix (SM) fasta file and the pictures of the trees.

-NGPhylogeny trees was created through NGPhylogeny (https://ngphylogeny.fr/)
+- NGPhylogeny trees was created through NGPhylogeny (https://ngphylogeny.fr/)

-Iqtree  contains trees and data created through the use of iqtree3.
+- Iqtree  contains trees and data created through the use of iqtree3.

-SM R code contains: the data set (fasta file used), the R code used, and the tree pictures.
+- SM R code contains: the data set (fasta file used), the R code used, and the tree pictures.